-With March Madness on the minds of college basketball players, coaches, and fans, many high school basketball players have visions of being seen by millions around the country on television while they compete to win their divisional games, and ultimately, the championship.
+With March Madness on the minds of college basketball players, coaches, and fans, many high school basketball training for players have visions of being seen by millions around the country on television while they compete to win their divisional games, and ultimately, the championship.

 If you are a male and you currently play high school basketball, you may have dreams of taking your skills to the college level.
 If so, there are some important things that you need to know about the recruitment process for men’s basketball.

 The first thing to understand is there are certain schools where every basketball player wants to live out his hoop dreams.
 These schools, in no particular order are: Duke, UCLA, UNC, or another elite university.
 Unfortunately, there are always more guys who are interested than slots available.
 However, all universities with basketball programs offer different levels of competition.
 Even with an Athletes USA scholarship in tow, you can have the chance to play at the next level and enter one of the several competition levels.